lucianodato/noise-repellent/README.md

 ```
 Usage
 -----
+Manual noise capture workflow:
-* First select a portion of noise in your track of at least one second and loop it.
+1) First select a portion of noise in your track of at least one second and loop it.
 The longer the better.
-* Turn on Capture noise print for a bit (at least one loop).
+2) Turn on Capture noise print for a bit (at least one loop).
-* Once that's done turn it off and tweak parameters as you like.
+3) Once that's done turn it off and tweak parameters as you like.
+Adaptive noise capture workflow:
+1) Turn on Adpative mode and keep it on
+2) Tweak parameters (artifact control and smoothing won't work)

 Control Ports explained
 -----